AvaloniaUI/avalonia-docs/docs/reference/controls/detailed-reference/treedatagrid/README.md

 ## Source

 You will use the `Source` property to bind to a view model that is defined in code.
-The view model  includes the definition of how the columns map to the properties of the class that holds the grid items.&#x20;
+The view model  includes the definition of how the columns map to the properties of the class that holds the grid items.

 ## More Information